It could have been one of those moments that make press secretaries salivate.

 The next day, an angry governor told his Cabinet members they were not properly coordinating the release of news.
-He ordered them to start clearing all communications with reporters and legislators through his office.
+He ordered them to start clearing, through his office, all communications with reporters and legislators.

 While this story helps explain the events leading up to Mr. Schaefer's gag order, there's one strange thing about it.

 Although Bush administration officials acknowledge their role in the call that never came, Frank Traynor, Mr. Schaefer's press secretary, went to great lengths yesterday to deny that the Bush administration had ever contemplated the call to the governor.

 Mr. Traynor's version of the story discounts events that might reflect poorly on the White House.
 Mr. Schaefer admires Mr. Bush and often sings his praises.

 Nonetheless, here's the story from Washington.
 Preliminary arrangements for the call were made by aides to Health Secretary Louis W. Sullivan and Governor Schaefer, Bush administration officials said.
 They had even scheduled a time: 11:10 a.m.

 Sure enough, about that time in Annapolis, Mr. Schaefer was finishing his news conference about a new jobs program.